course-details-portlet

 Knowledge:

-Documenting thorough understanding of maritime industry and it’s peculiarities and why projects and project based organizing are a favorable working method within the maritime domain.
+Documenting thorough understanding of maritime industry and why projects and project based organizing are a favorable working method within the maritime domain.
 Documenting thorough understanding of the different methods used in projects to maintain and execute good leadership, planning, control and steering as well as innovation and product development in projects.

 Skills: